Victoria Wood with All the Trimmings

 Victoria Wood with All the Trimmings is a one-off Christmas comedy sketch-show special, written by and starring comedian Victoria Wood.
 It was first broadcast on BBC One on Christmas Day 2000.
 The cast included Wood's frequent co-stars Celia Imrie, Julie Walters and Anne Reid as well as her Dinnerladies co-stars Maxine Peake and Shobna Gulati.
+In addition Wood's children also had cameos in the programme.

 Production

 The show was described by a BBC News Online writer in 2000 as "the centrepiece of BBC One's Christmas Day schedules".
 Wood responded, "it's a very strange feeling—but it's got to be someone, hasn't it?"
 The show was made straight after Wood had finished work on her sitcom Dinnerladies.
 She said, "I was worn out from doing dinnerladies and it took me a long time to recover.
 It was great to do but it was very draining...the last 10 Dinnerladies I did in a really, really short time and I was ill at one point.
 This Christmas special was much easier to write because it was in bits."

 In addition to Wood's regular collaborators, the special featured a large number of guest and celebrity appearances, including Caroline Aherne, Susie Blake, James Bolam, Betty Boothroyd, June Brown, Craig Cash, Roger Cook, Lindsay Duncan, Hannah Gordon, Richard E. Grant, Philip Jackson, Derek Jacobi, Hugh Laurie, Robert Lindsay, Geraldine McEwan, Bob Monkhouse, Roger Moore, Michael Parkinson, Bill Paterson, Billie Piper, Pete Postlethwaite, Alan Rickman, Angela Rippon, Kate Robbins, Ted Robbins, Delia Smith, Kathy Staff, Imelda Staunton, Alan Titchmarsh, Ian "H" Watkins, Honeysuckle Weeks, Penelope Wilton, Anna Wing and Bernard Wrigley.
 Wood said of the casting, "I had a great long list of all the people I really liked.
 I wrote to the first 14 or so—and they all said yes.
 So I thought, 'Oh, bloody hell—I've got to write it now.

 Wood asked Ann Widdecombe, then the Shadow Home Secretary, for permission to parody her in the show's finale musical number, which Widdecombe, consenting, described as "ultra considerate".